christianalfoni/immutable-store/README.md

 The library is heavily inspired by [Freezer](https://github.com/arqex/freezer), but uses a different approach both internally and as concept.
 Its goal is to be a contribution to FLUX architecture where you have a central storage that can be passed down through your components.
 This makes it very easy to create isomorphic apps.

 React JS is still missing a good concept on passing a single store down through the components.
 Currently you have to pass that state using props, making your components dependant on each other.
 Hopefully there will soon be a concept where this is solved a bit more elegantly.
+I wrote an article about this, [True isomorphic apps with React and Baobab](http://christianalfoni.github.io/javascript/2015/03/01/true-isomorphic-apps-with-react-and-baobab.html).
+It does not use immutable store, but it could very well have been.

 ## Overview
 - [Installing](#Installing)